Employee Retention Strategies: Popcorn Day

 Keeping your talent is a hot topic in the fast-moving, competitive, food industry.

-In the Koch office building they normally have a Employee Mood KPI between 80 to 90% green.
+In the Koch office building, they normally have an Employee Mood KPI between 80 to 90% green.

 Employee Retention Strategies at the Poultry Plant